Musculoskeletal pain among dental hygienists is such a common issue that it affects nearly all of us at some point in our careers.

 The Takeaway

-Mindfulness and movement help you tune into your body, recognizing and respecting its limits.
+Mindfulness and movement help you tune into your body and notice when it’s starting to take on too much.